manas-raj999/MaleParikshan/README.md

 - **Adult Mode** — age-verified (18+), server-enforced, consent-first
 - **Guest Mode** — explore without an account
 - **Dual Theme** — one toggle switches the entire app, no reload
+- **Language Support** - one toggle that switches the entire app language from english to hindi and vice versa

 ---